 This gives us the intervals of a major third between the C and E and a minor third between the E and G, just as we would find in a major triad.
 The interval between the 3rd (G) and 4th (B) notes is also a third, in this case, a major third.

-If this is all new to you, you might be wondering why chords are built with thirds.
 Thirds are consonant intervals, meaning they are pleasing to the ear.
-While subjective, it’s generally accepted that the most consonant intervals are octave, perfect fifth, perfect fourth, and thirds (both major and minor), and of course, unison as they are the same note.
+It’s generally accepted that the most consonant intervals are octaves, perfect fifths, perfect fourths, and thirds (both major and minor), and of course, unison as this refers to the same note.
 Another reason thirds are used often in chord construction is how the notes are distributed within their accompanying scale.
 If you consider a typical heptatonic (7 note) scale such as the major scale, thirds sound pleasing to our ears as there is an equal distribution of the notes within a given scale that the chord is derived from.

 Dominant 7th chords